 Take a good look at your dog's paws when trimming the nails.
 Use this time as an opportunity to check for any lumps, bumps, cuts, or scrapes on your dog's paws.

 Make sure you know what you're doing.
-If this is your first time cutting your dog's nails, we recommend watching some videos online to learn the right technique or asking your dog's veterinarian for tips.
+If this is your first time cutting your dog's nails, watch some videos online to learn the right technique or asking your dog's veterinarian for tips.

 Don't be afraid to go slowly.
 If your dog isn't used to having his nails trimmed, it's okay to trim the nails on one paw one day, another paw the next day, and so on, so you don't overwhelm him.
 For dogs who really object to the experience, you can even trim one nail a day at first.